ircv3/ircv3-specifications/extensions/client-batch.md

 to notify clients of errors with client-initiated batches.
 The command is `BATCH` and the following codes are defined:

-* `TIMEOUT`: the batch was left open for too long, all future messages in this batch will be ignored.
+* `TIMEOUT <reference-tag>`: the batch was left open for too long, all past and future messages in this batch will be ignored.

 ## Implementation considerations